fuseml/fuseml/README.md

 *Composability* - build complex MLOps workflows for your projects out of composable building blocks implementing a wide range of machine learning functions

 *Collaboration* - use MLOps automation and tool integration recipes created in collaboration by all AI/ML team roles - Data Scientists, Data Engineers and DevOps Engineers

+*GitOps for Machine Learning* - traditional DevOps with code, machine learning with other artifacts, ..versioning/tracking/reproducibility. an other byproducts of OPs (packages, container images)
+# Inception and Direction

+FuseML originated as a fork from the open source project [Carrier](https://github.com/SUSE/carrier), a lightweight open source PaaS built on top of Kubernetes, then gradually transformed and infused with the MLOps concepts that make it the AI/ML orchestration tool that it is today.

+The FuseML team is still in the process of defining the final strategy for the project.

+# Basic Workflow

+FuseML is currently based solely on a GitOps type of workflow.
+FuseML's job begins when your machine learning code is ready for execution.

+1. write your code using the AI/ML library of your choice (e.g. TensorFlow, PyTorch, SKLearn, XGBoost)
+2. adapt your code to one of the supported experiment tracking tools.
+FuseML currently only offers support for MLFlow, bur more tools are on the way.
+For MLFlow, you'll need to use the MLProject format to package your data science code
+3. use the FuseML CLI to push your code to the FuseML orchestrator and, optionally, supply parameters to customize the MLOps workflow that will result in your ML model being served by an inference server
+4. from this point onward, the process is completely automated: FuseML takes care of all aspects that involve building and packaging code, creating container images, running training jobs, storing and converting ML models in the right format and finally serving those models

 # Supported 3rd Party Tools